Akwasi Yeboah

-Akwasi Abeyie Yeboah (born 15 June 1997) is a British professional basketball player for Trabzonspor of the Basketbol Süper Ligi (BSL).
+Akwasi Abeyie Yeboah (born 15 June 1997) is a British professional basketball player for Trabzonspor of the Turkish Basketbol Süper Ligi (BSL) and the FIBA Champions League.
 Yeboah competed for the Kent Crusaders of the English National Basketball League (NBL) and led the team to a championship in 2015.
 Yeboah played three seasons of college basketball for the Stony Brook Seawolves before transferring to play for the Rutgers Scarlet Knights as a graduate student for his final season of eligibility.

 Early life and career

 Yeboah was born in Sekondi-Takoradi, Ghana but moved to the London suburb of Chigwell, England at the age of nine after his mother Winifred found a nursing job to better provide for him and older brother Kwame.
 Yeboah started out as a soccer player and did not begin playing basketball until the age of 13.
 He was, by his admission, terrible at basketball at first.
 His physical education teacher told him that he was not competitive, which motivated him to improve.

 He competed for the Kent Crusaders of the English National Basketball League (NBL) after the Barking Abbey School, which he attended, partnered with the Crusaders to give their top players the ability to play in the NBL.
 He had a season-high 21 points twice, against the Bradford Dragons and Essex Leopards, and scored 19 points in a 12-point comeback win against the Reading Rockets.
 Yeboah was a key piece of the team that won the 2015 NBL Division I Playoff Championship.
 He averaged 12.7 points and 5.4 rebounds per game.
 In the league final, Yeboah scored 21 points and had seven rebounds.
 He received his only NCAA Division I offer from Stony Brook's head coach Steve Pikiell.